ZWindL/VVimston/README.md

 colorscheme: `dayfox`

 ## Introduction
-A configuration inspired by [LazyVim](https://github.com/LazyVim/LazyVim) and [Sergio's config](https://bitbucket.org/sergio/mylazy-nvim).
-Also mixed with flavors from [Allaman's Nvim config](https://github.com/Allaman/nvim/tree/main).
+My personal `Neovim` configuration, nothing special.

-- Modern: Using Lua as the config language, and adopting as many fancy features as possible in the nightly version of `Neovim`.
+- Modern: Using Lua as the config language, adopting as many fancy features as possible in the nightly version of `Neovim`.
 - Modular: Each plugin has its dedicated config file.
 - Documented (TODO): The goal is to easily recall what this line/file does.